obialethan/function-operation/README.md

 # function-operation
-A sample code of basic mathematical operations in Dart.
+a sample code of basic mathematical operations in Dart